paul-mcj/Beer-Order-App/README.md

      produce a realistic UX for a variety of users on a variety of screen types

-It does not however connect directly to a backend database (it is purely a front-end project that incorporates HTTP fetch requests that gather data for the application).
+It does not however connect directly to a backend database (it is purely a front-end project that incorporates local JSON data).
 So, because online shopping is so prevalent in todays technologically fueled society, I decided that I wanted to make my own version of an online checkout.
-I decided to use the
-[Punk API](https://punkapi.com/documentation/v2) to gather data and make the purpose of the application about users buying craft beers, as this particular API is always running and its documentation is straight-forward.

 ## Challenges and Solutions

-This is by far my most complex and rewarding project to date!
+This is by far my most complex and rewarding project to date (as of Mar 2022)!
 And while it was a lot of fun to build I did have a lot of complications along the way, which required some researching and tinkering with to figure out the exact logic required.

 ### The Problem with CSS